krishnachaitanya2004/Univ-Database-System/README.md

 ## 🔗 Future Enhancements
 1. Add Admin Panel for managing courses and student enrollments.
 2. Integrate Email Notifications for registration confirmation.
-3 .Enhance UI with frameworks like React.js or Bootstrap.
+3. Enhance UI with frameworks like React.js or Bootstrap.

 Crafted with ❤️ using Node.js, SQL, and a passion for learning. 🚀